 "Poor" recipe for flour and water

-Using the "rich" recipe, you need to rememberbasic proportions.
-It is convenient to first mix all the liquid ingredients, check their total quantity and only then mix them with flour.
-You can use one and two products, and three, and four - as you want.
-You can add egg yolks instead of eggs, and you will get a rich egg taste and a yellowish color, and you can only squirrels if you can not have yolks from one of your guests and guests.
-You can mix the dough only with milk or serum, or you can mix it with them.
-You can add and vegetable oil, and melted or softened creamy, and you can do without it.
+When using the "rich" recipe, you need to rememberbasic proportions.
+It is convenient to first mix all the liquid ingredients, control their total amount and only then mix them with flour.
+You can use one, two, three, four products - as many as you want.
+You can add only yolks instead of eggs, and you will get a rich egg taste and a yellowish color, or only whites, if someone in your household or guests cannot eat yolks.
+You can knead the dough only with milk or whey, or - with a mixture of them.
+You can add vegetable oil, and melted or softened butter, or you can do without it.
 Knowing the taste of each product and understanding the properties, you can create a new recipe each time.
-The classic recipe for a "rich" test is this:
+The classic recipe for "rich" dough is as follows:

 • 1 egg, 1 yolk, 1 tbsp. a spoonful of vodka or 0.5 teaspoons of soda, 2 tbsp.
 Spoon the melted cream or vegetable oil to mix, add the milk so that the whole mixture turned a glass (200 g).